 - Tips for saving money on maintenance

-We’re also going to make it super easy to ensure you’re not missing any steps.
-Because we’re going to give you 9 free, downloadable maintenance checklists for each service interval (in Excel and PDF formats).
+We will also simplify the process to help you avoid overlooking any steps.
+You will have access to nine free, downloadable maintenance checklists for each service interval (in Excel and PDF formats).

 Forklift Maintenance Benefits

-Regularly performing maintenance yields some important benefits for your operation.
+Performing regular maintenance yields crucial benefits for your forklift operations.

 Let's go through the biggest ones.

-The more regularly a lift is serviced, the longer it will last and the more productive it will be.
-This will lead to a better economic life of the forklift and a better return on investment (ROI).
+The more regularly a lift is serviced, the longer it will last and the more productive it becomes.
+This leads to a longer economic life for the forklift and a better return on investment (ROI).

-If you regularly maintain your tow motors, you'll be more likely to find small problems.
-That includes common issues like weeping fittings, low fluid levels, and debris-filled components.
-If you can identify and repair these small problems early, you can save yourself from a bigger (and more expensive) repair down the road.
+With regular forklift maintenance, you’re more likely to identify minor problems.
+This includes common issues like weeping fittings, low fluid levels, and debris-filled components.
+If you can identify and repair these minor problems early, you can save yourself from a significant (and more expensive) repair down the road.

-Every company that uses forklift trucks has a legal and ethical responsibility to keep them in safe operating condition.
-Because, of course, you want to make sure your team goes home at the end of every shift in one piece.
+Every company using forklifts has a legal and ethical responsibility to maintain them in safe operating conditions.
+You want to ensure your team goes home safely at the end of every shift.

-That's why regular maintenance is so important: It can help you identify safety issues and repair them before they lead to an operator or pedestrian being injured or possibly even killed.
+That is why regular forklift maintenance is essential.
+It helps identify general safety issues and repair them before they lead to a forklift operator or pedestrian being injured or worse, being killed.

 OSHA's Forklift Maintenance Requirements

-Not only do these benefits provide powerful reasons to set up - and keep to - a maintenance schedule, but OSHA requires your lifts to be in tip-top shape before putting them into service.
+These benefits not only justify a proper maintenance schedule but OSHA (Occupational Safety and Health Administration) also requires your lifts to be in top condition before putting them into service.

-Here are a couple key standards from OSHA on the subject:
+Here are some key OSHA standards on the subject:

 “Industrial trucks shall be examined before being placed in service, and shall not be placed in service if the examination shows any condition adversely affecting the safety of the vehicle.
 Such examination shall be made at least daily.
 Where industrial trucks are used on a round-the-clock basis, they shall be examined after each shift.
 Defects when found shall be immediately reported and corrected.”